firedrakeproject/firedrake/demos/multigrid/geometric_multigrid.py.rst

 can achieve algebraic error equal to discretisation error in one cycle, without the application of a Krylov accelerator.
-In particular, for the Poisson equation with constant coefficients, a single full multigrid cycle with appropriate chosen smoothers achieves discretisation error.
+In particular, for the Poisson equation with constant coefficients, a single full multigrid cycle with appropriately chosen smoothers achieves discretisation error.
 As ever, PETSc allows us to configure the appropriate settings using solver parameters. ::